ChekoMkocheko/roboticrover/README.md

 <p align="center">
   <b>Arduino Libraries</b>
 </p>
-We found this libraries very useful in our development.
-They have good documentation that is easy to follow for a biginner.
+We found these libraries very useful in our development.
+They have good documentation that is easy to follow for a beginner.

 1. BLEDevice
 2. BLEServer